tinybagel/great_gatsbys/_pages/draw.md

 >Robocelot.
 Original.
 Pencil and Ink.

 ![Cat](/great_gatsbys/_pages/IMG_0833 (1).JPG)
 >Severus.
-Colored pencil and ink on paper, words and writing done in ink and metallic markers on carboard.
+Colored pencil and ink on paper, words and writing done in ink and metallic markers on cardboard.

 ![Princess](/great_gatsbys/IMG_1162.JPG)
->Not sure if it counts as a doodle or drawing... whatever it is, it's clored pencil, metallic marker, and ink.
+>Not sure if it counts as a doodle or drawing... whatever it is, it's colored pencil, metallic marker, and ink.

 ![Doctor](/great_gatsbys/IMG_1153.JPG) <!-- .element height="50%" width="50%" -->
 >Doctor Motiff.
 Colored Pencil and ink.